-The following grants require the student to submit a FAFSA to determine eligibility.
-Federal and state grants are available to all qualifying, degree-seeking students, including online students.
+The following awards require the student to submit a FAFSA to determine eligibility.
+Federal aid is available to all qualifying, degree-seeking students, including online students.

 Federal Pell Grant

 A Federal Pell Grant does not have to be repaid.
 Pell Grants are considered a foundation of federal financial aid, to which aid from other federal and nonfederal sources might be added.